 3. Prepare a powerbank for your phone

 Powerbanks are big rechargeable batteries that you can use to recharge your mobile phone and other devices when you don’t have access to a power outlet.
-If you plan on using your mobile phone as a hotspot, you’ll want some way to recharge your phone’s battery as hotspot functionality uses up a lot of the phone’s power reserves.
+If you plan on using your mobile phone as a hotspot, you’ll want some way to recharge your phone as hotspot usage tends to quickly drain the battery.

 Author - Austin Aguirre